Britain outlines controversial gay marriage plans

 "For me, extending marriage to same-sex couples will strengthen, not weaken, this vital institution, and the response I'm publishing today makes clear that we will enable same-sex couples to get married through a civil ceremony," she said.

-"We will also enable those religious organizations who wish to conduct same sex marriages to be able to do so," she added.
+"We will also enable those religious organisations who wish to conduct same sex marriages to be able to do so," she added.

 ANGLICAN EXCLUSION